redhog/appomatic/README.md

 Download the SDK and install it according to googles instructions.
 Make sure to add its location to PATH according to googles instructions.
 Then create a virtualenv for appomatic, and install appomatic in it according to the instructions above.

-Copy contrib/appomatic_config_gae from this git repo to to VIRTUALENV_ROOT/apps/appomatic_config_gae and edit __settings__py inside it to match your cloud sql instance.
+Copy contrib/appomatic_config_gae from this git repo to to VIRTUALENV_ROOT/apps/appomatic_config_gae and edit _ _ settings _ _.py inside it to match your cloud sql instance.

 Copy contrib/app.yaml from this git repo to the root of the virtualenv.
 Edit it to match your appengine project (change the app id at the top).